BA/BSc (Hons) Music and Sound DesignSouthwark Campus

 Students on the course take part in extra-curricular live music events, festivals and symposiums.
 We have staged concerts to showcase work in London, Berlin and on Twitch.
 Check out the latest from South Bank Sound Lab and alumni from the course.

 Listen to music and interviews from LSBU Music and Sound Design students presented by Senior Lecturer, Adam Parkinson (aka Dane Law).
 From industrial techno and grime to Shakespearian soundwalk and music made using a video game engine!

 Why study Music and Sound Design at LSBU?

 - Ranked 4th in UK and 1st in London for Teaching Quality in Music (Sunday Times Good University Guide 2021).

-- Flexible routes allow specialisation: Take the BA (Hons) route for a creative sound design or BSc (Hons) for specialisation in technical development BSc.
+- Flexible routes allow specialisation: Take the BA (Hons) route for creative sound design or the BSc (Hons) route for specialisation in technical development towards audio engineering.

 - Ranked 2nd in the UK and 1st in London for Student Satisfaction in Music (Complete University Guide 2021)